 Tips for Creating a Parenting Plan

 There is no such thing as a ‘perfect’ parenting plan.
 It is possible to work out agreements that benefit your child while also respecting your rights both as a person and as a parent.
-Very Well Family offers some general tips to help you get started:
+The following are a few tips to get you started:

 - Put your personal feelings aside.
-Realize that just because of your relationship with the other person did not work out, he or she can still be a good parent to your child.
+Realize that just because your relationship with the other person did not work out, your former spouse can still be a good parent to your child.

 - Do not take an adversarial stance.
 While you may still have gripes concerning legal issues with the other parent, do not use child custody arrangements as a way to get even.